myst729/Vuelog/README.md

 # serve with hot reload at localhost:8080
 yarn dev

-# build for production with minification
+# build for production with minification, also update documentation
 yarn build

 # build for production and view the bundle analyzer report
-yarn build --report

-# update project documentation
-yarn docs
+yarn report

 # run unit tests
 yarn unit